Skip to content

 status

-Show proxy status including running state, license info, CA certificate trust status, violation counts, and configured applications.
+Show protection status including running state, license info, CA certificate trust status, violation counts, and configured applications.

 bleep status